wyrtwala/craft/docs/start_here.md

 ### A. System Calls:
   - Talk directly to the kernel.
 ```
-sys:call  syscall_number args... //in order of course
+system:call  syscall_number args... //in order of course
 ```

 ### B. Execute Foreign Code: